Group & Private Afghanistan Tours

 Share this page:

-A tour to Afghanistan offers the opportunity to visit a place that has been shunned by mass tourism for 40 years.
-It offers a chance to interact with people and places that very few will ever go.
-Afghanistan offers incredible ancient history, fascinating modern history and a local population that are amongst the world’s most hospitable.
+Afghanistan tours offer the opportunity to visit a place that has been shunned by mass tourism for 40 years.
+It offers a chance to interact with people and places that very few will ever be able to.
+But tours to Afghanistan offer much more than just “bragging rights”.
+This beautiful country offers unique ancient history, fascinating modern culture and a local population that are amongst the world’s most hospitable.

-Kabul - Bamyan - Band e Amir - Herat - Mazar e Sharif - Balkh - Kandahar - Wakhan Valley.
+Kabul – Bamyan – Band e Amir – Herat – Mazar e Sharif – Balkh – Kandahar – Wakhan Corridor.

 Unsure of where to go?
 Check out our Sample Itinerary below.
 Our Afghanistan tours can be tailored around your interests.
 The above places are generally considered safe.

-You can travel to Afghanistan on any dates but the summer is best avoided due to the heat.
+You can travel to Afghanistan on any dates but it can get quite hot the summer and very cold in the winter.

 The national sport of buzkashi is mainly played on Fridays in the winter months.
-It's the perfect spectacle to plan your tour dates around.
+It’s a great spectacle to plan your tour dates around.

 We will provide you with an invitation letter to assist in the application process.
 Exact requirements vary depending on the embassy location.

 In November 2022 we conducted a research/reccy tour to Afghanistan for the first time following the fall of Kabul in August 2021.
 Following this successful trip we decided that it was safe to restart our tours.